A look at what some top childcare and infant care centres in Singapore offer

 Kinderland Infant Care and kindergartens

-As it was established in 1978 as Yamaha Kindergarten, music is at the heart of Kinderland’s curriculum.
+Music is at the heart of Kinderland’s curriculum, since it was established as Yamaha Kindergarten in 1978.
 Starting in the infant care centre, music education begins with introducing the sounds of different percussion instruments.
 The preschool says that infants develop listening and concentration skills as they learn to respond to rhythms and beats through bodily gestures.
-Classical music is also played during nap time – its more complex structure, instrumentation and harmony helps in developing higher cognitive abilities.
+Children nap to classical music – its more complex structure, instrumentation and harmony helps in developing higher cognitive abilities.
 Progressing to the toddler stage, songs and rhymes are introduced.
 Learning words by sound-action association hones their language and literacy skills.
-As children grow, they participate in music and movement activities that enhance motor skills, language and numeracy through rhythmic patterns and beat counting.
+As children grow, they participate in music and movement activities.
+These help enhance motor skills, language and numeracy through rhythmic patterns and beat counting.
 When they reach kindergarten, the children are ready to play keyboard musical instruments.

-Besides music appreciation, the infant care’s daily schedule includes ample time for gross motor activities, social-emotional development, reading, exploratory play, naps, meal times, snacks and milk times.
+The infant care daily schedule includes ample time for gross motor activities, social-emotional development, reading, exploratory play, naps, meal times, snacks and milk times.
 The menu is planned by a certified in-house nutritionist, which is in line with the Health Promotion Board’s (HPB) Healthy Meals in Preschools Programme.
 This ensures that Kinderland children absorb the necessary nutrients for each development stage.

-Guiding the infants are educatorswho have been in the early childhood industry for more than five years and are experienced in the Kinderland curriculum.
+Guiding the infants are educators who have been in the early childhood industry for more than five years.
+They’re also experienced in the Kinderland curriculum.
 They also meet the professional, academic and language requirements set by Singapore’s Early Childhood Development Agency (ECDA).
 What’s more, Kinderland Infant Care in Singapore adheres to the ECDA teacher-to-child ratio of 1:5, and some locations offer a 1:3 ratio.

 Kinderland advocates a strong relationship between school, parent and child.
 Parents are welcome to participate in various celebrations and events at the preschool and infant care, promoting open communication and dialogue.
 There are also home-learning activities where parents can encourage stronger learning bonds with their children.